alialsaeedi19/android-barca-small-store/README.md

 # android-barca-small-store
-an android small shop store for Barcelona gadget
+an android small shop store for Barcelona gadget.
+This project was a homework in Budapest university for technology and economics.

 ## demo